andreorvalho/zombie_invasion/README.md

 IMPROVEMENTS

-1. Change the representation of location to a point with 2 integer values
+1. Change the representation of location to a point with 2 integer values.
-2. Make sure all inventory is not possible to be under 0
+2. Make sure all inventory is not possible to be under 0.
-3. Age should also be an integer
+3. Age should also be an integer.
-4.
+4. Improve formatting of errors.
+5. Make inventory a 1 to many relationship